Also known as: wide grip muscle-up, wide grip muscleup, wide pull-to-press, wide bar muscle-up, wide chest-to-bar

 Frequently Asked Questions

-What are the benefits of the Wide muscle up?
+What are the main benefits of the wide muscle up?

-What are common mistakes when doing the Wide muscle up?
+What common mistakes should I avoid when doing a wide muscle up?